 The wooden dummy (Mook Jong) is used as a training aid to the Wing Chun practitioner.
 It comprises a thick round pole with three arms, representing high and midsection attacks, and one leg, having a bend to represent a knee joint.
-The wooden dummy is used as a substitute partner to condition the body and develop technique.
-There exists a special form for this training aid, known as the Wooden Dummy Techniques (Mook Jong Fa).
-Through the different Wing Chun versions taught by the late grandmaster Yip Man, the number of techniques used in the form has varied.
-The original Foshan system comprised of 17 sections, whereas in the Hong Kong style they were arranged into 108 movements and later became 116 movements although the number changes depending on what is counted as a single technique.
-Roger Smart’s Studio of Martial Arts teaches the Hong Kong 9 sections and 176 movements first.
+The wooden dummy is used as a substitute partner to condition the body and develop techniques.
+A special form exists for this training aid, known as the Wooden Dummy Techniques (Mook Jong Fa).
+The number of techniques used in the form has varied through the different Wing Chun versions taught by the late grandmaster Yip Man.
+The original Foshan system comprised 17 sections, whereas in the Hong Kong style they were arranged into 108 movements and later became 116 movements although the number changes depending on what is counted as a single technique.
+Australian Wing Chun Kung Fu Organisation teaches the Hong Kong 9 sections and 176 movements first.

 The six-and-a-half technique pole (Luk Dim Boon Kwun), which may vary in length but typically measures seven feet and 2 inches, provides a means of Fa-Jing and strengthening of the upper body today.

-The butterfly swords (Bart Jum Tau) are used in pairs and act as an extension of the arms.
+The butterfly swords (Bart Jum Tau) are used in pairs and extend the arms.
 Traditionally they were concealed into the sides of long boots, and are designed for close combat fighting.
 At the base of the knife, there is an ‘ear’ that is used to lock, trap and take control of other weapons.
 The swords only have one sharpened edge, allowing the opposite side to align against the forearm as a blocking device without endangering the practitioner.